Resident & Fellowship Awards

 Research Grant Award Program for Clinical Residents and Fellows

-In 2024, the DPMI-RGA was created to provide up to $10,000 funding for high-quality research projects leading to publications by departmental clinical trainees in for which other funding sources are not available.
+In 2024, the DPMI-RGA was created to provide up to $10,000 funding for high-quality research projects leading to publications by departmental clinical trainees for whom other funding sources are not available.
 The aim of this program is to advance the experience and mentorship in clinical and translational research.
 All residents and fellows enrolled in our accredited program with support of a faculty mentor are eligible to apply for this award with only one project per applicant per year.

 RGA 2024 Recipients